Our Mission & Story

 Committed to preserving an important piece of Marblehead’s history the mansion was restored and in 1975 was admitted to the National Register of Historic Places, one of only twelve in Marblehead.

-We look forward to building on the 100 year tradition of “Leading the arts in the community . . . inspiring generations.”
+We look forward to many more years established as the place Where Art and History Meet.
 The Marblehead Arts Association is an integral part of Marblehead and attracts visitors locally, regionally and internationally.

 The King Hooper Mansion